danstoner/pandoc_samples/fc-list-examples.md

 <snip>
 ```

 While using pandoc with xelatex engine, I needed the font name (only the portion before the comma in the "family" field).
 Note the example above includes "Latin Modern Mono,LM Mono 10" but pandoc needs "Latin Modern Mono" to find the font.
-I could not get fc-list to output only the font name, so the "cut" trims off the comma and everything after:
+I could not get fc-list to output only the font name, so the "cut" trims off the comma and everything after in the following example:
 ```
 $ fc-list : family | cut -f1 -d"," | sort
 Accanthis ADF Std